srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-06-08-Working with Anaconda.markdown

 One of the requirement is to install Anaconda and run nbdev library from the same server where Jupyter Notebook is running.<br>

-Uptill now I utilised Google Colab or Paperspace Code for most of my work.However, here it required installing Anaconda, and I followed the documentation available on the site as it is.
+Uptill now I utilised <b>Google Colab</b> or <b>Paperspace Code</b> for most of my work.However, here it required installing Anaconda, and I followed the documentation available on the site as it is.
 Without any issues.

 <h4>Issues I faced and resources that helped: </h4>

 <ul>
 <li>

-I learnt that nbdev library was test to work on Python 3.7 and hence I needed Python 3.7 instead of 3.8 (also I was running through some errors and while searching for solutions I found it is easier to try with Python 3.7).
-This is where Anaconda comes handy, you can create environments and I wanted to keep Python3.7 and Nbdev in one environment isolated.
+I learnt that nbdev library was test to work on Python 3.7 and hence I needed Python 3.7 instead of Python 3.8 (also I was running through some errors and while searching for solutions I found it is easier to try with Python 3.7).
+This is where Anaconda comes handy, you can create environments and I wanted to keep Python 3.7 and Nbdev in one environment isolated.
 <br>

 <a href="https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index">Anaconda Cheatsheet</a>